Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

     ```

 <a name="tag_get_tag_event"></a>
-## Managing Tag Events
+## Manage tag events

-To keep track of NFC tag events through event handlers:
+To keep track of NFC tag events through event handlers, follow these steps:

 1. Define an event handler to trigger whenever a new NFC tag is found: